shubh73/devfolio/README.md

 ## Design

 You can always draw inspiration from the design, and no, you don't have to give me credits for that.
-Devfolio is heavily inspired by Ayush Singh's [folio](https://github.com/ayush013/folio).
+Devfolio is inspired by Ayush Singh's [folio](https://www.ayushsingh.net/).
 Check it out and show him so love 🤌.

 ## Forking